ProfBird/AndroidAppDev1-CourseMaterials/docs/Syllabus_CIS399_2019.md

 **Android Studio:** You can download Android Studio, which includes the Android SDK (for Windows, Linux or OS-X) here: [http://developer.android.com/sdk/](http://developer.android.com/sdk/index.html).
 The Android Studio setup program will install everything you need to develop Android applications: the IDE, the Android SDK and Platform tools, an Android emulator and system images.

-**Java Development Kit:** The latest version of [Open JDK](https://developer.android.com/studio/intro/studio-config.html#jdk) will be installed with Android Studio.
+**Java Development Kit:** The latest version of [Open JDK](https://developer.android.com/studio/intro/studio-config.html#jdk) will be installed by the Android Studio setup program.

 ###Course Grade

 ```

-Term project ....
+Term project .....
 50%
-Lab assignments ........
+Lab assignments ..
 50%
 ```

-There are 7 Lab assignments which constitute 50% of your grade.
-The last lab assignment, lab 8, is optional extra credit.
+There are 6 Lab assignments which constitute 50% of your grade.
+The are two optional assignments, labs 7 and 8, for extra credit.
 There is a term programming project which comprises the other 50% of your grade.
 Your grade is based on weighted percentages, *not* total points using the standard grade scale shown below.

 | **Letter** | **-**      |           | **+**      |
 | ---------- | ---------- | --------- | ---------- |